astuder/ppld/readme.md

 Released to the public domain for your entertainment.
 Warranty void.

+Update: Mike Krüger recently ported PPLD to Rust and is working on improvements and possibly an emulator to run .PPE files.
+Check out his project here: https://github.com/mkrueger/PPLEngine

 ## What does PPLD do?

-Back in the heyday of dial-up BBS, [PCBoard](https://en.wikipedia.org/wiki/PCBoard) was one of the leading applications to run them.
+Back in the heyday of dial-up BBS, [PCBoard](https://en.wikipedia.org/wiki/PCBoard) was one of the leading applications to operate them.
 To add custom functionality, PCBoard came with its own programming language (PPL) and a compiler (PPLC) that turned the code into an executable module (PPE).
 PPLD is a decompiler that converts compiled PPEs back into source code.